FlameD (2) (80K)

 POSTSCRIPT

-The full oboe version (1929) and the the clarinet version (in three parts) are available through Alphonse Leduc.
+The oboe version (1929) and the the clarinet version (in three parts) are available through Alphonse Leduc.
 Bassoon and saxophone editions have not yet been made.

 Musical Vision